Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Extending our algorithm to efficiently co ver able -matroids

 Observe that $f$ induces a valid edge labeling for $I(f,C,C)$.
 Moreover, if we choose $\alpha\in C$, then $I(f, C, \{\alpha\})$ is an edge CSP instance with even $\Delta$-matroid constraints and hence we can find its optimal edge labeling by Algorithm \ref{alg:Improve} in polynomial time.

 \begin{lemma} Let $f$ be a non-optimal valid edge labeling of instance $I$ with coverable $\Delta$-matroid constraints.
-Then there exist $C \in {\cal C}$ and $\alpha \in C$ such that the optimal edge labeling for $I(f, C, \{\alpha\})$ has fewer inconsistencies than $f$. \end{lemma}
+Then there exist $C \in {\mathcal C}$ and $\alpha \in C$ such that the optimal edge labeling for $I(f, C, \{\alpha\})$ has fewer inconsistencies than $f$. \end{lemma}

 \begin{proof} If $f$ is non-optimal for $I$, then by Lemma \ref{lemma:generalaugpath} there exists an augmenting $f$-walk $q$ in $I$.
-Take $q$ such that no proper prefix of $q$ is augmenting (i.e. we can not end early in a constraint).
+Take $q$ such that no proper prefix of $q$ is augmenting (i.e. we cannot end early in a constraint).
 Let $C$ be the last constraint in the walk and let $\alpha = (f \oplus q)(C)$.

 We claim that $f \oplus q$ is also a valid edge labeling for the instance $I(f, C,\{\alpha\})$.
 Since we choose $\alpha$ so that $(f\oplus q)(C)=\alpha$, we only need to consider constraints different from $C$.
 Assume that $p$ is the shortest prefix of $q$ such that $(f\oplus p)(D)$ is not reachable from $D_{f(D)}$ for some $D\neq C$ (if there is no such thing, then $(f\oplus q)(D)\in D_{f(D)}$ for all $D\neq C$).
 We let $p=p^\star xDy$.
 Since $(f\oplus p^\star)(D)$ is reachable from $f(D)$, but $(f\oplus p^\star)(D)\oplus x\oplus y$ is not, we must have $(f\oplus p^\star)(D)\oplus x\in D$.
 But then $p^\star xD$ is an augmenting $f$-walk in $I$ that is shorter than $p$, a contradiction with the choice of $p$. \end{proof}